ChrisTX/doi-config/README.md

 You can create symbolic links to the SourcePawn scripts in your SourceMod scripting folder.
 After compiling the scripts with `spcomp`, they are ready for use.
 Note that the difficulty scaler needs a `server_stronghold.cfg` file to exist, but this can be empty.

+### Server patch
+In order to enable stats with custom content and the playlist restrictions not to apply, the `engine_srv.so` has to be copied into `doi/bin`.
+It is patched to disable these restrictions.